hyunholee26/Short-term-water-level-prediction-in-the-river-using-LSTM-with-MC-dropout/README.md

 ### Data Collection

-You can find related notebooks in (`/notebooks/collecting_data`) or you can also use csv files in (`/data`) as input data.
+You can find related notebooks in `/notebooks/collect_data` folder or you can also use csv files in `/data` folder as input data.
-If you use csv files in (`/data`), you have to copy these files to your storage first.
+If you use csv files in `/data`, you have to copy all files in `/data` folder to your storage first.
 Google driver could be one of your storage.
+Or if you collect data by yourself through OpenAPI, you have to get OpenAPI access key in [this site](http://www.wamis.go.kr:8080/wamisweb/main/mainPage.do).

 ### Training & Test

-You can find related notebooks in (`/notebooks/deeplenaring_with_MCDropout`).
+You can find related notebooks in `/notebooks/deeplearning_with_MC_Dropout` folder.
-There are 3 type of deep learning model, LSTM, 1D CNN, and DNN with Monte Carlo Dropout.
+In the notebooks, there are 3 type of deep learning models which are LSTM, 1D CNN, and DNN with Monte Carlo Dropout for two target areas where is Jingwan and Samrangjin.

 <!-- CONTRIBUTING -->
 ## Contributing